 On the eve of a journey back to my homeland, it reminds me of arriving in the land of my adopted home.
 Nearly three years ago, leaving behind a life in California and a night out in London, I descended upon a skyline of Soviet block-apartments and emerged from the overly simplistic terminal at Sofia Airport full of excitement and naiveté.

 I thought I could speak Bulgarian or at least try or pretend.
-That attitude served me well over months to come.
+That attitude served me well for months to come.
 Ditching it did not.

 My first full day in Bulgaria included a 70th birthday party, which featured a full Bulgarian meal — several courses of food and drinks.
 I recall watching in amazement as Bulgarian fathers and grandfathers pounded out glasses, not shots, of rakia, the highly alcoholic national drink.